 The University of Mary Washington’s results are available at the website for SCHEV’s SSI.
 Results for students entering in 2012-13 (the most recent year for which complete data is provided) show that UMW has a 69% student success index on normal time to completion.
 For all four-year public institutions in Virginia, the student success index score is 66% (for the normal time to completion criterion).
 For all four-year institutions in Virginia, the student success index score is 52% (normal time to completion criterion).

 Post Completion Wage Outcomes

-In addition, the UMW Center for Career and Professional Development surveys graduates 6 month after graduation.
+In addition, the UMW Center for Career and Professional Development surveys graduates six months after graduation.
 Graduates who indicate full-time employment are asked to share their starting salary.
 This is not a mandatory question.
 For the Class of 2017, 118 of 426 graduates provided salary data.
 The average starting salary reported was $46,734.
 Median salary reported was $40,000.
 Class of 2018 survey data has been collected and is in the editing stage.
 These results will not be complete until March 2018 (consistent with reporting requirements for the National Association of Colleges an Employers (NACE).

 Employment, Job Placement, and Graduate School Attendance